dwave-examples/distributed-computing/README.md

 ![Original Plot](readme_imgs/not_partition_yet.png)

-Figure: The graph that we want to partition, with the following goals:
-1) as few edges between partitions as possible and 2) the partitions should have equal size.
+Figure: The graph that we want to partition, with the following goals: as few edges between partitions as possible, and equal-sized partitions.

 We want to partition this graph so that there are as few edges between partitions as possible, and so that the partitions have equal size.